 BY THE GOVERNOR OF THE STATE OF CALIFORNIA

-NOW, THEREFORE, I, EDMUND G. BROWN JR., Governor of the State of California, do hereby proclaim April 28, 2011 as “Workers’ Memorial Day”.
+NOW THEREFORE I, EDMUND G. BROWN JR., Governor of the State of California, do hereby proclaim February 19, 2013 as “A Day of Remembrance: Japanese American Evacuation.”

 EDMUND G. BROWN JR.